 The 6.5” mid-bass uses a lightly coated paper cone and massive state of the art “underhung” motor for the perfect combination of richness and detail.

-The rear loaded 10” sub driver can handle twice the power of any studio monitor on the market.
-It uses multiple copper rings in the motor for the lowest distortion at high output we have ever measured.
+The rear loaded 10” sub driver can handle much more power than other studio monitors.
+It uses multiple copper rings in the motor for extremely low distortion.

-Unlike the endless sea of lifeless DSP “corrected” studio monitors, the SixTen uses a passive discrete crossover between the midrange and tweeter that is the result of 20 years of empirical research, development and tireless listening tests.
-The crossover between the sub driver and mid-bass is a proprietary hybrid passive and active filter that operates at line level and is built into the outboard amplifier system.
-Norman actually used his xover design experience in the development of the Atomic Instrument PSU!
+Unlike the endless sea of lifeless DSP “corrected” studio monitors, the SixTen uses a passive discrete crossover between the midrange and tweeter @ 2.6kHz, the result of 20 years of empirical research, development and tireless listening tests.
+The crossover between the sub driver and mid-bass @120Hz is a proprietary hybrid passive and active filter that operates at line level and is built into the outboard amplifier system..

 The system is completed with a 4 channel Ncore amplifier that delivers 550 watts at 2 ohm with .005% THD (x4).
 The same technology has found it’s way into $50,000 “high-end” amplifiers.